CatsAreLiquids/MA-Code/README.md

 # Prerequisits:
-- Airflow needs to be installed and configured in such a way that it looks for dags in the BAckend/to_Airflow/dags folder.
+- Airflow needs to be installed and configured in such a way that it looks for dags in the Backend/to_Airflow/dags folder.
 It otherwise cant track the dags and they need to be added manually
 - Set up an env file with the credentials to access the LLMs
 - install the requirments.txt
+- install the postgres vector store, other vectorstores work as well but require code changes

 # Metadata Generation
 To generate metadata the prototypes expects the .csv files in the data folder sorted into collections.